KoljaB/RealtimeSTT/docs/configuration.md

 | `realtime_boundary_detector_sensitivity` | `0.6` | Boundary detector sensitivity, from conservative `0` to eager `1`. |
 | `realtime_boundary_followup_delays` | `(0.05, 0.2)` | Extra realtime update delays after a detected boundary. `None` or empty disables follow-ups. |
 | `realtime_punctuation_split_marks` | `"off"` | Opt-in punctuation-based splitting for long active recordings.
 See [realtime-punctuation-splitting.md](realtime-punctuation-splitting.md). |

+When the ultrafast lane is enabled, `realtime_model_type` remains the authoritative backbone.
+The second model may append at most five words after a safe exact 4-/3-word tail anchor.
+A constrained 4-word fuzzy anchor requires two compatible observations.
+Within one backbone generation, accepted fast words are sticky: an unaligned, shorter, or conflicting fast hypothesis does not retract text already shown.
+When the authoritative hypothesis changes, its new text replaces the old generation; if the latest fast hypothesis cannot be anchored, the authoritative text is published alone.
+Final transcription is unchanged and never consumes the merged preview text.

 ## Wake Word Parameters